How audio streaming works

 - In the "Startup Type" option select "Disable"

 - Click on "Apply"

 Many HP Laptops are affected by a bug in their sound driver "Conexant Audio".
-We have not found a consistent workaround but try the steps further down in this article.
-We are working with HP to solve the issue.
+We are continuously working on finding a consistent workaround and in the meantime recommend following the steps further down in this article.

 If your laptop did not receive a fix from Conexant:

 The possible fix is to disable one option in the Conexant sound driver and restart Airtame and your PC: https://support.hp.com/id-en/document/c05851794

 - Close the Airtame application.

 - Right-click the audio icon in the system tray.